EU measures for dealing with MOSH/MOAH findings

 Toxicological evaluation and legal provisions

-The toxicological relevance of the MOAH fraction, has already been known for many years.
+The toxicological relevance of the MOAH fraction has been recognised for many years.
 Following its opinions published in 2012 and 2019, the European Food Safety Authority (EFSA) has launched a Scientific Opinion on the risk assessment of mineral oil hydrocarbons in September 2023.

 For MOSH, it was concluded that dietary exposure to MOSH is not of concern for any age group.